sr320/compgo-geoduck-public/README.md

 -----------------------
 The Java code requires a MySQL database with two tables: ``go_annotation`` and ``go_protein_counts``.
-The ``go_annotation`` table holds the GO annotations associated with protein accession strings, and go_protein_counts are the cached counts for the number of GO terms associated with protein accession strings.
+The ``go_annotation`` table holds the GO annotations associated with protein accession strings, and go_protein_counts are the cached counts for the number of protenis associated with GO terms.
 The table definitions are:

 ```sql
 CREATE TABLE `go_protein_counts` (